 Once the filling is ready, divide the dough into 10 parts.
 Shape each part into a smooth ball.
 Keep the remaining balls of dough covered while working on one.

 Press the ball of dough slightly to flatten it up.
 Dust it with some flour and roll it into a thick disc.
 Smear a few drops of ghee or oil on this.
-Now, place 1 tablespoon of the Gobi stuffing in the center.
+Now, place 1 tbsp of the Gobi stuffing in the center.
 Sprinkle some flour on top of the filling.
 This will ensure that the filling doesn’t leak while rolling.

 Now, bring the edges of the dough together and seal it shut by pinching the edges together.